K-Cully/performance-of-microservices/ClusterEmulator/Service.Simulation/Steps/ErrorStep.md

 # Error Step

 ## Description
-An error step provides a mechanisism to emulate a particular error rate from a service.<br/>
+An error step provides a mechanism to emulate a particular error rate from a service.<br/>
 This is done by configuring an error probability.<br/>
 Each run of the step then has the configured probability of returning a failure response.